DCookGH/common-word-stems/README.md

 This results in the same output, but because the stopword and stemming removal comes after computing the frequency, those operations only have to be done once per unique word, which allows for better performance.

-As noted above, for stems of the same frequency, I kept them in the order they first appeared in the text.
+As noted above, for stems of the same frequency, I order alphabetically.

 ## Output:
 For reference, the output of the program for the two files is as follows: